tvallotton/pgc/readme.md

 ```

 ### Schema
-Pgc needs to know the database schema.
+Pgc needs to know the database schema to generate models.
 Create a `migrations` folder, and create a file named `schema.sql` inside it with the following contents:
 ```sql
 -- migrations/schema.sql
 create table author (